SystemsApproach/security/tls.rst

 The single most important change in QUIC from the perspective of TLS performance is that it doesn't treat the transport and security handshakes as two distinct layers.
-Instead, QUIC has build a cryptographic handshake based on TLS into the transport.
+Instead, QUIC has built a cryptographic handshake based on TLS into the transport.
 This is illustrated by :numref:`Figure %s <fig-quic-tls>`.
 As RFC 9001 puts it: